 “We talked about it and said if we need to play him, we’ll play him,” Brown said.
 “Case was doing well.
 We’re scoring points and moving the ball as an offense so [we decided to] leave him in.”

 In addition to Ash, the Longhorns listed senior wide receiver Mike Davis as questionable because of a sprained ankle injury that occurred early in the game against the Rebels.
 Davis managed to remain on the field following the injury, but he wore a walking boot after the game.

-The potential loss of Davis poses a major threat to the Longhorns’ passing game, as Texas already ruled out sophomore running back/wide receiver Daje Johnson for Saturday’s game.
+The potential loss of Davis poses a major threat to the Longhorns’ passing game, as Texas already ruled sophomore running back/wide receiver Daje Johnson out for Saturday’s game.
 Johnson was unable to play against Ole Miss after hurting his left ankle against BYU one week earlier, and he has yet to shake the walking boot and return to the field.

 With Johnson out, Texas named sophomore wide receiver Kendall Sanders as a starter for the second-straight week.
-Sanders hauled in seven passes for 55 yards against the Rebels and recorded a 51-yard kickoff return.
+Sanders hauled in seven passes for 55 yards against the Rebels, and recorded a 51-yard kickoff return.